By Riley Kennedy, U.S. Army

 BAH & Cost of Living

 The median home cost in Columbus, Georgia is around $140,000.
 That said there is housing available at many different price ranges, anywhere from right at $100,000 all the way up into the 3k and 4k range.
-Researching neighborhoods is a great place to get started if you are thinking of taking advantage of this lower than national average home cost.
-With the cost of living being lower in this region, you might consider grabbing a PCSgrades “A-graded” Realtor and start house hunting to stretch that BAH.
+Researching neighborhoods on PCSgrades.com is a great place to get started if you are thinking of taking advantage of this lower than national average home cost.
+With the cost of living being lower in this region, you might consider using a PCSgrades “A-graded” Realtor to start house hunting and stretch that BAH.

 Fort Benning Weather